Skip to content

-The new season of the Opera shows will provide the audience with comedy and the great musical performances of the Opera’s latest production: Johann Strauss’ Die Fledermaus, make them reminisce about the disco days of the 1970s with the return of Saturday Night Fever or immerse themselves in the showbiz world with Cabaret.
+The new season of the Opera shows will provide the audience with comedy and great musical performances of the Opera’s latest production, Johann Strauss’ Die Fledermaus, make them reminisce about the disco days of the 1970s with the return of Saturday Night Fever or immerse themselves in the showbiz world with Cabaret.

 the gods goh